OrbitNX/OrbitNX/README.md

-<h3 align="center">This is a HEAVY wip // Make sure Python 3 is installed // Tested on Python 3.8 - 3.10</h3>
+<h3 align="center">This is a HEAVY WiP // Make sure Python 3 is installed // Tested on Python 3.8 - 3.10</h3>
 </br>
 <p align="center">
 <a href="#">